elokapina/bubo/README.md

 will always be demoted.

 Currently it's not possible to override this on a per room basis but is likely to come.

+#### Room power defaults

+The sample config contains `room.power_levels` for the default power levels that Bubo will use for new rooms.
+By default, it will also enforce these power levels on old rooms, unless told not to.

 ### Room and community maintenance